davmac314/tosaithe/README.md

 development) to write one myself.
 Other bootloaders available at the time did not fit my requirements.

-Tosaithe mainly serves now as:
+Tosaithe mainly serves now as the reference implementation for the Tosaithe Boot Protocol (TSBP).

+It is also:

 * An example UEFI bootloader / boot menu
 * ... written in C++, exceptions and all